hyung-hwan/hawk/README.md

 ## Function

-Hawk supports user-defined functions, which are a powerful feature for modularizing and reusing code.
-The syntax and behavior of functions in Hawk are largely similar to those in awk, making it easy for awk users to leverage their existing knowledge of functions when working with Hawk.
-By using functions, you can break down your code into modular, reusable components, promoting code organization and maintainability.
+Hawk supports user-defined functions, enabling developers to break down complex logic into modular component for reuse.
+Hawk also provides a wide range of built-in functions that extend its capabilities for various tasks, such as string manipulation, array handling, and more.

 To define a function in Hawk, you use the function keyword followed by the function name and a set of parentheses to enclose the optional function parameters: